Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

    Scary.
 Liberating.
    Got lost.
 Got found.
 Got charged $8 for coffee.
 Worth it.
    For the first time, America felt like the version I'd grown up seeing in movies— loud, alive, a little overwhelming, and kind of magical.
-   Walked for hours, tried the famous $1 pizza, and crossed "New York cheesecake" off my bucket list.
+   Walked for hours, tried the famous $1 pizza, took the subway with a pigeon and crossed "New York cheesecake" off my bucket list.

 - **First Winter:**
    Made a snowman.
 Had a snowball fight at the Diag.
 Took way too many photos.